Gianlush/Workspace_Ethical_Hacking/utils/notes.md

 `dig` to resolve your tunnel hostname and use ip instead

 ## Port Forwarding
-when you find a service on a machine running only locally you can forward it to your local port using:\
+when you find a service on a machine running only locally you can forward it to your local port using: Esempio: [exploit.](../hack_the_box/htb_machines/sightless/writeup.md)
 - when you already have ssh (user):\
 `ssh -L 9090:localhost:8080 remote_user@host.htb`\
 then visiting localhost:9090 you can access the service on host.htb:8080 (might need to add domain to /etc/hosts)